jbfavre/ngx-markdown-module/README.md

 The module is available as:

-- a filter module (functional)
+- a filter module
-- a handler module (not yet functional)
+- a handler module

+Both are now functional.

 Configuration directives are different so you can use both module in parallel (but do not activate them for the same location).